kanishka9r/pipeline-fault-detectionn/README.md

 # Real Time Fault Detection And Classification In Gas/Oil Pipeline

 This project implements a multi-stage machine learning system for detecting, classifying, and estimating the intensity of faults in a simulated industrial pipeline.
-The system operates on time-series sensor data from vibration, pressure, and temperature sensors.
+The system operates on time-series sensor data from vibration, pressure, and temperature sensors.( THIS IS A ON-GOING PROJECT)

 ## Features